-You know never to include an age limit or write that you’re looking for ‘enthusiastic young candidates’ in your job adverts.
+Are you looking out for ageist terms in your job ads?
+You know never to include an age limit or mention you’re looking for ‘enthusiastic young candidates’ in your job adverts.
 You’re also aware that asking how old a candidate is at interview is strictly out.

-After all, the Equality Act 2010 makes it illegal to treat anyone unfairly because of personal characteristics including age (or on any other grounds) so it’s crucial for your organisation’s recruitment process to tick all the right boxes.
+After all, the Equality Act 2010 makes it illegal to treat anyone unfairly because of personal characteristics including age.
+So, it’s crucial for your organisation’s recruitment process to tick all the right boxes.

-And in the final stages, one in seven believed their age was the reason they’d been turned down for a role.
+In the final stages of the interview process, one in seven even believed their age was the reason they’d been turned down for a role.

 Many workforces are now made up of four generations: from Baby Boomers (born between 1946 to 1964) down to Generation Z, born around the turn of the century - with age gaps now spanning five decades or more.

 An age-diverse workforce, with decades of solid experience mixed in with fresh ideas and collaborative approaches, impacts positively on company culture.
 And older workers play a huge part in the UK workforce.
 Almost a third of employees are 50 or over - and it’s thought that by 2025 there will be a million more.

 At HR GO we’re immersed in the hunt for great candidates every day.
 It’s very clear that with the level of skills shortages currently in the UK, businesses can’t afford to ignore any kind of talent pool.
 Time and again, we see the employers we’re recruiting for who have a strong focus on diversity - generational as well as other kinds - absolutely flourish.

 Even if you steer clear of blatantly ageist words or phrases, there may be other things you write that are inadvertently discriminatory.